oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 sufficient to store the result of the verification and any End-User data that is needed for the application.

-If reliable and secure key rotation and revocation is ensured according to (#issuer_signature_key_distribution), Issuers may opt to publish expired or revoked private signing keys (after a grace period that ensures that the keys are not cached any longer at any Verifier).
-This reduces the value of any leaked credentials as the signatures on them can no longer be trusted to originate from the Issuer.

 ## Confidentiality during Transport